R1tMah/portfolio-v2/README.md

 Features:

-Home / Landing Page

-Animated entrance with a brief self-introduction and tagline.

-Dark / Light mode toggle.

-Projects Page
+Projects Page:

 Interactive grid of projects with filter  by tags (e.g., #ML, #Full-Stack, #NLP, etc.).

 Click or hover each card for a detailed view with write-up, tech stack, and GitHub links.

-Experience Timeline
+Experience Page:

 Visual timeline of internships, clubs, and relevant coursework.

-In-depth descriptions of each experience
+In-depth descriptions of each experience, and certification

-Ritvik.AI
+Ritvik.AI:

 RAG-based chatbot trained on my resume and project data.

 Built with LangChain + FastAPI + FAISS; answers queries in real-time.

-Vibe Match (Music Compatibility Tool)
+Vibe Match (Music Compatibility Tool):

 Input 5 favorite artists; returns a compatibility score using fine-tuned embeddings.

 Fun UI with spinner, emojis, and confetti.

 What I'm working on next with it:
 Music reccommendation system.

 Tech Stack